We travel to Mexico every chance we get. We love everything about it – the culture, the people, the language, the food!

 Located on the shores of Patzcuaro Lake, it’s a place to wander around, go to markets and experience a piece of “real Mexico.”

-Patzcuaro and surrounding area is celebrated for its indigenous cultures and local arts and crafts.
+Patzcuaro and the surrounding area is celebrated for its indigenous cultures and local arts and crafts.

 People come to Patzcuaro to buy handcrafted pottery, textiles, baskets and copper and wood works.